ShaunCurtis/Rebuilding-The-Blazor-Component/README.md

 {
     /// sets Loading
     this.Loading = true;
+    /// Queue a Render to show any loading spinners await InvokeAsync(Render);
     /// call the public (normally overridden) OnRenderAsync await this.OnRenderAsync(this._firstRender);
     /// first render complete